EmGarr/kerod/README.md

 outputs = json.loads(response.text)['outputs']
 ```

+See the outputs of the predict_step of your.
-The outputs will have the following format:
+For FasterRCNN they will have a similar format:

 - *bbox*: A Tensor of shape [batch_size, max_detections, 4]
 containing the non-max suppressed boxes.
 The coordinates returned are